wahlby-lab/ML-celltype-neighbor/README.md

 + loompy = "==3.0.6"
 + jupyter-contrib-nbextensions = "*"

-You need your own multiplex immunofluorescence images and the formats.
+You need your own multiplex immunofluorescence (mIF) images and the formats.
 We intentionally separated cores into their own tiff files, but often the images come out of the microscope in their own formats, which is why we include libraries like python-bioformats.

 You need to know which channels represent which markers.
 You need to understand a little bit about pandas dataframes, CSVs, JSON files